all systems operational

 Business (€29 / month)

 Same 1,000,000 scans per year included, same usage-based pricing above that.
-Business adds 3 seats, bulk CSV import, API access, and daily-granularity analytics — not a larger scan allowance on its own.
+Business adds 3 seats, bulk CSV import, and daily-granularity analytics — not a larger scan allowance on its own.

 04 / ANTI-ABUSE